tweag/rules_img/README.md

 Configure default settings (optional) in `.bazelrc`:

 ```
-# The compressions algorithm to use ("gzip" or "zstd")
+# The compression algorithm to use ("gzip" or "zstd")
 common --@rules_img//img/settings:compress=zstd

 # Support for seekable eStargz layers